VitalyZibulski/Laravel-App-use-Cashier/readme.md

-# Laravel app with subscribe
+# Laravel app with subscribe, use Stripe

     Laravel version 5.6